vincent-simpson/UpdateTimeSheets/readme.md

 # UpdateTimeSheets

 This application was designed for specific use by an employee at a company in order to update their yearly timesheet.
 NOTE: The code has been designed to only work on a semimonthly payroll schedule.
+It has only been designed to work with the included excel spreadsheet template.

 ## Installation
 You'll only need the `.jar` file included with the `.zip` file you download from this repo.
 Simply download the `.jar` file and run it from wherever you downloaded it to.